 On your left calf: Hello Kitty Bow11.

 The Earth’s oceanic and atmospheric phenomena predate modern humans by millions of years.
 Currently, the temperatures near the surface around the equator are very warm in the western Pacific yet cool in the eastern Pacific.
 This pattern is interrupted periodically by changes first noticed along the continental coast by early settlers of present-day South America, like the Moche people15.
 This phenomena aids in generating heavy rains over southeastern Asia and northern Australia but keeps parts of the South American pacific coast relatively dry.
-When this pattern is interrupted, rainstorms follow the warm water to the central and eastern Pacific, dry conditions affect northern Australia and southeast Asia, droughts manifest in northern Brazil along with soggy winters in North America.
+When this pattern is interrupted, rainstorms follow the warm water to the central and eastern Pacific, northern Australia and southeast Asia become dry, droughts manifest in northern Brazil, and winters become soggy in North America.
 While the patterns can be predicted, no two cycles are alike or have the same duration.
 When scientists created a model to track and predict these patterns, they called it El Niño16 and later its opposite La Niña17.

 You were twenty-nine years old when you consented to Hormone Replacement Therapy.